Moldy Cold Brew Coffee: How To Stop It Happening

 One of the first signs that your cold brew has gone moldy is small patches of a white, black or blue, powdery substance on the surface of either the liquid or the coffee grounds (if using a cold brew coffee maker with a built-in bean grinder).

-If you cannot see any mold, you may be able to smell it, as it has a characteristically “musty” odor that may remind you of an old basement or attic.
+If you cannot see any mold, you may be able to smell it, as it has a characteristically “mustyOpens in a new tab.” odor that may remind you of an old basement or attic.

 Finally, if you cannot see or smell mold, you may well be able to taste it.
 Should you be unfortunate enough to take a sip of moldy coffee, it may taste a great deal more “earthy” than usual.
 The coffee itself will also often taste bland and a little sour.